capactio/capact/docs/proposal/20201209-action-rollback.md

 - Engine sets the value of the `standalone` property automatically during TypeInstance creation based on the `spec.typeInstanceRelations` field from Implementation.

     If a given TypeInstance doesn't have an ancestors in the TypeInstance relations tree, the value is set to `standalone: true`.
-In other case, it is set to `false`.
+In other cases, it is set to `false`.

 - The `standalone: false` value means that the TypeInstance was created as a dependency for other TypeInstance.
 In a result, TypeInstance with `standalone:false` property cannot exist by its own, and it should be cleaned up with last